 If an extension is not requested, if the extension request is not approved by the Graduate College, or if the student does not pass the comprehensive exam retake, the student will be dismissed from the graduate program.
 Students unable to complete the PhD may be eligible to complete with a master’s degree or other graduate-level credential.

 Final examinations for the doctorate are open to the public.
 Members of the faculty of the Graduate College are especially invited to attend and, subject to the approval of the chair, to participate in the examination.

-The comprehensive and final examinations are conducted by committees of no fewer than five members of the Graduate Faculty appointed by the dean upon recommendation of the major department or program.
+The comprehensive and final examinations are conducted by committees of no fewer than four members of the Graduate Faculty appointed by the dean upon recommendation of the major department or program.
 These committees are composed as follows:

 - At least two of the faculty members are from the major department (defined as faculty members who hold any appointment in the major department or program), and are members of the University of Iowa tenure-track faculty.

 A department or program may impose additional structure on the composition of its examining committees.

 Departments and programs may request the dean's permission to replace one of the four members of the Graduate Faculty by a recognized scholar of professorial rank from another academic institution.
 Also, a voting member may be added at the discretion of the Graduate College Dean.

 |committee size||pass||still pass with||fail with||reservations (for comp exams only)|